zzzprojects/html-agility-pack/README.md

 ### Why should I contribute to free & open source library?
 We all love free and open source libraries!
 But there is a catch!
 Nothing is free in this world.
-Contributions allow us to spend more of our time on:
+Contributions allow us to spend more of our time on: Bug Fix, Content Writing, Development and Support.

-• Bug Fix

-• Content Writing

-• Development

-• Support (GitHub, Mail, Stack Overflow)

 We NEED your help.
-In 2020 alone, we spent over 3000 hours maintaining our open source libraries.
+Last year alone, we spent over 3000 hours maintaining all our open source libraries.

 ### Where will my contribution go?
-100% of contributions go toward support & development for our open source projects;
+100% of contributions go toward support & development for all our open source projects

-• Development of new projects

-• Faster Support

-• New Major Releases
 ### How much should I contribute?
 Any amount is much appreciated.
-All our libraries together have more than 10 million downloads, if everyone could contribute a tiny amount, it would help us to make the .NET community a better place to code!
+All our libraries together have more than 100 million downloads, if everyone could contribute a tiny amount, it would help us to make the .NET community a better place to code!

-Another great free way to contribute is  **spreading the word** about the library:
+Another great free way to contribute is  **spreading the word** about the library!

- - Blog it
- - Comment it
- - Fork it
- - Star it
- - Share it

 A **HUGE THANKS** for your help.